vaadin/base-starter-spring-gradle/README.md

 ## Installing Vaadin Gradle Plugin

-Currently the Vaadin Gradle Plugin needs to be installed from sources.
-Please follow the steps below to get it installed:
+Currently the Vaadin Gradle Plugin is still in early phases.
+This project uses a pre-release repository with the latest pre-release build, but you might want to customise the plugin your self.
+With following steps you'll get a local version of it built and to be used by this project:

 ```bash
 git clone https://github.com/vaadin/vaadin-gradle-plugin